Graduate Courses in Creative Writing

 - EN 585 Advanced Creative Writing and Literature: How to Read Like a Writer

-In addition to working with their professors, students taking the graduate courses will have the opportunity to work with Frederic Tuten, award-winning novelist and short-story writer, who will be the 2017 Writer in Residence at the 8th Annual Institute for Creative Writing and Literary Translation.
-During his time at JCU he will read from his work, present a craft talk, and conduct a masterclass for creative writing students.
+In addition to working with their professors, students will also have the opportunity to work with celebrated novelist and professor of Creative Writing at American University in Washington, D.C., Dolen Perkins-Valdez, who will be the 9th Annual Writer in Residence at the Institute for Creative Writing and Literary Translation.
+During her time at JCU, Perkins-Valdez will read from her work, present a craft talk, and conduct a masterclass for creative writing students.

 Since its founding in 2009, John Cabot University's Institute for Creative Writing and Literary Translation has become a thriving community of and for writers in Rome.
 With workshops in the major genres (fiction, poetry, creative nonfiction) and literary translation, the Institute is the place for creative writing students to spend serious time on their writing as they get to know the Eternal City.